IKEAStock/.github/profile/README.md

 # IKEA Stock
-IKEA Stock a tool that gives you more details on stock numbers than what IKEA gives you.
+IKEA Stock is a tool that gives you more details on stock numbers than what IKEA gives you.

 > [Website](https://ikeastock.xyz)\
 > [API](https://github.com/IKEAStock/API)\